Selling Information Technology Services | Everything you need to Know

 DOCUMENT EVERYTHING

 When you’re training salespeople most companies default to the traditional model whereby they hire a trainer for a day or two days in house training.
-This may work for some but from experience we have found that at least one member of your sales team will leave.
+This may work for some but from experience we have found that at least one member of your team will leave.
 It then becomes financially impossible to have a trainer return to train the one new hire.

-We recommend documenting all the training in an electronic B2B Sales Playbook which is living, working document that can be updated and refined as your sales team matures.
+We recommend documenting all the training in an electronic B2B Sales Playbook which is living, working document that can be updated and refined as your team matures.

 Our Playbooks provide a single point of reference and storage for everything a sales person would need in order to be successful selling tech based solutions.